veltman/csvgeocode/README.md

 ## Events

-If you're using csvgeocode as a module in a script, you can listen for three three events: `success`, `failure` and `complete`.
+If you're using csvgeocode as a module in a script, you can listen for three events: `success`, `failure` and `complete`.

 `success` is emitted whenever a row in the input CSV successfully geocodes.